Trayth/Jfjfufueeieieiieufueu/README.md

 # Pocket Arcade Menu

 A self-contained HTML game hub built for quick play on mobile devices.
-The first game, **Mental Math Sprint**, is ready to go and everything—markup, styling, and scripts—lives in a single file for easy sharing.
+The first game, **Mental Math Sprint**, is ready to go and everything—markup, styling (fully inline), and scripts—lives in a single file for easy sharing.

 ## Open it anywhere
 - Download `index.html` to your phone, tablet, or desktop.